 There is a certain cruelty, intentional or not, in titling the season finale of Game of Thrones’ sixth season The Winds of Winter.
 It is, after all, the working title for the next entry in George RR Martin’s series of novels.
 Readers have waited five years since the release of the last novel, and for those who started with the first book, A Game of Thrones, way back in 1996, watching as the television adaptation reveals scenes and details 20 years in the making can be bittersweet.
-In using The Winds of Winter as title for their season finale, showrunners David Benioff and DB Weiss have planted their flag in Martin’s story.
+In using The Winds of Winter as title for the season 6 finale, showrunners David Benioff and DB Weiss have planted their flag in Martin’s story.

 In the end, how would the show perform, no longer guided by the books?
 At times, season 6 is a narrative that embraces the worst of television, relying on twists and drawn out mysteries to keep audiences watching and talking.
 However, season 6 also reaches new cinematic heights, putting together some of the most well-composed scenes in television history.
 Below is how, unguided, Game of Thrones is worse, and better than it has ever been.